JuliaData/DataFrames.jl/docs/src/man/missing.md

 The [Missings.jl](https://github.com/JuliaData/Missings.jl) package provides a few convenience functions to work with missing values.

-One of the more commonly used is `passmissing`.
-It is a higher order function that takes some function `f` as its argument and returns a new function.
-This new function returns `missing` if any of its positional arguments are `missing` and otherwise applies the function `f` to these arguments.
-This functionality is useful in combination with functions that do not support passing `missing` values as their arguments, for example trying `uppercase(missing)` would produce an error, while the following works:
+One of the most commonly used is `passmissing`.
+It is a higher order function that takes some function `f` as its argument and returns a new function which returns `missing` if any of its positional arguments are `missing` and otherwise applies the function `f` to these arguments.
+This functionality is useful in combination with functions that do not support passing `missing` values as their arguments.
+For example, trying `uppercase(missing)` would produce an error, while the following works:

 ```jldoctest missings